 Control and direction

-At first, they will not have control over the direction of their throw, but they will eventually learn how to throw the ball forward.
+At first, your toddler will not have control over the direction of their throw, but they will eventually learn how to throw the ball forward.

-If your toddler starts to throw things at you too hard, or throwing things at the wrong time, help them understand that this kind of throwing is not safe.
-You might say “Do you want to practice throwing?
-Do you want to play catch right now?
-Let’s find a softer ball.
-Throwing things when people aren’t ready can hurt them.”
+If your toddler starts to throw things at you too hard, or throws things at the wrong time, help them understand that this kind of throwing is not safe.
+You might say, “do you want to practice throwing?
+Would you like to play catch right now?
+Let’s find a softer ball, because throwing things when people aren’t ready can hurt them.”